buraksekili/tyk-docs/tyk-docs/content/advanced-configuration/manage-multiple-environments/with-tyk-on-premises.md

 ![List of segment tags](/docs/img/dashboard/system-management/list-segment-tags.png)

-In the same, for every Gateway selected, there will be an API URL presented at the top of the page, within *Core Settings* tab.
+Also, for every Gateway selected, there will be an API URL presented at the top of the page, within the *Core Settings* tab.

 ![List of API URLs](/docs/img/dashboard/system-management/list-api-urls.png)